 Wellness Exams for Pets in Old Chatham, NY

 Whether your pet is 6 weeks or 6 years of age, they’ll need health care customized to meet their needs.
-Our pet wellness care services are designed to keep pets healthy through every life stage.
+Our pet wellness care services are designed to keep pets healthy throughout life.
 These include the standard wellness exam, vaccinations, nutritional counseling, and parasite prevention.
-We also offer microchipping as a means of permanent identification for your four-legged friend.
+We also offer microchipping as a permanent identification for your four-legged friend.

 Pet Wellness Exams

-The wellness exam plays a central role in the long-term, preventative care of your pet.
-For new puppies and kittens, an exam gives us the opportunity to not only meet your new family member, but also make sure they’re healthy so that we can provide additional treatments to ensure their continued good health.
+The wellness exam plays a central role in your pet’s long-term, preventative care.
+For new puppies and kittens, an exam allows us to meet your new family member and ensure they’re healthy so that we can provide additional treatments to ensure their continued good health.
 With routine exams, we can establish a baseline of knowledge about your pet’s general health status and build a cumulative history.
 If your pet is a senior, we may also recommend routine X-rays to check their heart and lungs.

-Along with building a comprehensive history of your pet’s health, wellness exams enable us to detect problems early so we can treat them more quickly and expect the best results.
-A full physical exam of your pet will include:
+Along with building a comprehensive history of your pet’s health, wellness exams enable us to detect problems early, treat them more quickly, and expect the best results.
+A complete physical exam of your pet will include:

 Wellness Exam & Vaccinations